 - 480 x 272 pixels and 16:9 aspect ratio.
 Scratch-resistant glass and touch-screen QWERTY keyboard.

 - 802.11b/g wireless connection (WEP, WPA, WPAZ encryption)

 - Internet browsing.
 Features tap-to-zoom technology, and a built-in accelerometer.

 - HDMI-out and composite-out connectivity with optional dock (not included)

 - Rechargeable battery – 33 hours of music or up to 8.5 hours of video.

-If you decide to purchase the Zune HD from the Zune Store, you can customize your player with ready-made custom designs/patterns and choose from 3 differents sets – Artist series, MLS (Major League Soccer) and Xbox.
-If you’re gonna get a 32GB model, you can choose from 4 different colors – Platinum, Red, Blue and Green.
+If you decide to purchase the Zune HD from the Zune Store, you can customize your player with ready-made custom designs/patterns and choose from 3 different sets – Artist series, MLS (Major League Soccer) and Xbox.
+If you’re gonna get a 32GB model, you can choose from 4 different colors – Platinum, Red, Blue, and Green.